davidthings/mocad/doc/userguide.md

 use <../actobotics/actMotorMountClamping37.scad>
 ```

-Then just make one of them, passing in parameters to turn the postion information on.
+Then just make one of them, passing in parameters to turn the position information on.
 Here we also request the part name.

 ```
 actMotorMountClamping37( info = true, $name = true  );